SecrinLabs/secrin/README.md

 ---

-*"In a world full of files and functions—context is your compass."*
+*"In a world full of files and functions context is your compass."*